Free Printable Holiday Gift Planner – Put Joy Back Into Gifting!

-A four-week printable holiday gift planner to help make your gifts meaningful, stick to your budget, and enjoy the process.
+A six-page, four-week holiday gift planner that you can download to help you make gifting meaningful, stick to your budget, and enjoy the process.
+Used yearly, this planner will also help to keep track of gifts you’ve given to help you remember.

-I've been meaning to get this new holiday gift planner printable to you for awhile and finally had to just put other things aside and buckle down to get this out while there's still time to make a difference for your holidays.
-If you, like me, often feel the joy just suck right out of you at the thought of buying Christmas gifts, then I think you will LOVE this simple little gift plan.
+If you, like me, often feel the joy just suck right out of you at the thought of buying Christmas gifts, then I think you will LOVE this simple little gift planner!

 Holiday Gift Planner

-The holiday gift planner includes 5 pages plus the User Guide with tips and notes on how to best use the pages.
-In the packet you'll find:
+The holiday gift planner includes 5 pages plus a User Guide with tips and notes on how to best use the pages.

 - 2-page User Guide